raulsharma21/raulsharma21/README.md

 **Aspiring Technologist & Quantitative Thinker | Santa Clara University '26**

 Hello!
-I'm Raul Sharma, a Computer Science and Mathematics double major with a strong emphasis on Security and Financial Mathematics.
-I'm passionate about using new technologies and innovative problem-solving to create actual impact.
+I'm Raul Sharma, a Computer Science and Mathematics double major with emphases on Computer Security and Mathematical Finance.

 ## What Drives Me

 From cofounding [**Santa Clara Quant**](https://www.santaclaraquant.com)—a quantitative finance club—to developing [**PosterOven**](https://posteroven.vercel.app), a full-stack web app for generating custom Spotify posters, I thrive at the intersection of creativity and technology.
-My journey has taken me through diverse experiences, including real-time embedded systems research, fintech-focused data engineering, and machine learning for NLP.
+My journey has taken me through diverse experiences, including Deep Neural Network research, Volatility Modelling for Cryptocurrencies and .

 ## Skills in Action

+- Conducted research with professors in the Influence Maximization and Cryptocurrency fields.
 - Built scalable CI/CD pipelines and deployed containerized apps during my internship at **Graphic Packaging International**.
-- Developed a automated arbitrage sports betting scripts using **Python**, to identify profit opportunities.
+- Developed a **automated arbitrage scripts**, to identify risk-free profit opportunities in sports.
-- Designed robust backend systems using **Flask APIs** and integrated them with modern frontends like **Next.js**.
+- Designed robust **backend systems** using Flask APIs and integrated them with modern frontends like **Next.js**.
-- Worked on researching and comparing open-source generative language models for different clients' use cases during my internship at **eClerx**.

 Connect with me or explore my projects!

 <!--